Vacaville facility marks new era in treating offenders

 McGee was a featured speaker.
 Luckily, CMF preserved a copy of his written speech.

-“I think about 1947, it became apparent … the U.S. Bureau of Prisons wanted to get (Terminal Island) back but they didn’t have any money and they didn’t have enough prisoners either at that time.
+“I think about 1947, it became apparent the U.S. Bureau of Prisons wanted to get (Terminal Island) back but they didn’t have any money and they didn’t have enough prisoners either at that time.
 I went back to Washington to try to capture that institution for state use.
-I went over to the Pentagon … and was told there was no chance. … So I gave up (and) I walked out to the front of the Pentagon and a young captain walked up behind me and said … ‘There was a way you could get that, you know, if you want to. … The government will turn it over to you if you use it as a hospital but they won’t do it if you are going to use it as a prison.’”
+(At) the Pentagon, I was told there was no chance.

 McGee told the gathering if he’d been successful in his first bid, CMF might never have come to fruition.

-“So that young captain who never told me his name is the fellow responsible for the medical facility being where it was at Terminal Island,” he said.
+“So that young captain, who never told me his name, is responsible for the medical facility being where it was at Terminal Island,” he said.
 “That is how it all got started.”

 Superintendent T.L.
 Clanon said CMF was different from its very beginning.

-“It seems to me that the philosophy that was active in founding this institution and has been productive is not the idea that prisoners have some common problem that we are going to cure but the idea that they all have a common humanity that we’ve got to deal with,” he said.
+“It seems to me the philosophy active in founding this institution and has been productive is not the idea that prisoners have some common problem we are going to cure, but the idea that they all have a common humanity that we’ve got to deal with,” he said.

-Donnell “Spade” Cooley gained fame in the early days of television as the King of Western Swing with such hits as “Shame, Shame on You.”
-He started his career playing with the Sons of the Pioneers and working for star Roy Rogers as a stand-in and arranger.
+Donnell “Spade” Cooley gained fame in the early days of television as the King of Western Swing.
+One of his hits was “Shame, Shame on You.”

-In the 1940s, he married singer Ella Mae Evans.
-In 1944, he formed his own band, the Western Dance Gang.
+In the 1940s, he married singer Ella Mae Evans and formed his own band, the Western Dance Gang.

-Cooley became a sensation on TV in the early 1950s but gave up his TV career to focus on a 1,000-acre amusement center in Kern County.
+Cooley became a TV sensation in the early 1950s but gave up his career to focus on a 1,000-acre amusement center in Kern County.

 Nine years later, he was looking at release from prison.

 “Spade Cooley, who reigned over the world of country music 20 years ago as the ‘King of Western Swing,’ will be released from prison Feb.
 22, 1970, after almost nine years behind bars for killing his wife,” reported the Desert Sun on Aug.
 6, 1969.
-“The State Adult Authority … voted unanimously to release Cooley. … In poor health from heart trouble, Cooley is confined to the California Medical Facility at Vacaville.”
+“The State Adult Authority voted unanimously to release Cooley.”

-In 1969, at age 59 and just three months shy of his scheduled release, Cooley was allowed to perform at a benefit show sponsored by the Alameda County Sheriffs Association.
+In 1969, at age 59 and just three months shy of his scheduled release, Cooley agreed to perform a benefit show for the Alameda County Sheriffs Association.

-“(He) collapsed during an intermission after receiving a standing ovation for his performance on the violin,” reported the Desert Sun newspaper on Nov.
-24, 1969. “(He) died at (the) benefit show.”
+“(He) collapsed during an intermission after receiving a standing ovation for his performance,” reported the Desert Sun, Nov.
+24, 1969.
+He died at the show.

 Timeline